2023 Solar Incentives Guide for Jacksonville, NC - Tax Credits & Rebates

 Heat Pump Water Heater (up to 55 gallons) - $300

 Federal Residential Renewable Energy Tax Credit

-- Tax Exemptions: Tax exemptions may come in one of two forms.
-First, there is sales tax exemption, applied when you purchase solar panels.
-The second is property tax exemption, which allows you to exclude the value added by your solar system when calculating property tax for your home.
+- Tax Exemptions: Tax exemptions can come in two forms.
+The first is sales tax exemption, applied when you purchase solar panels.
+The second is property tax exemption, which allows you to ignore the added value of your solar system when calculating property tax for your home.

 Federal Solar Incentives

-To more fully understand how the ITC might apply to your situation, get in touch with your local Jacksonville solar panel installation expert and ask for more information.
+To more fully understand how the ITC will apply to you, get in touch with your local Jacksonville solar panel installation expert and ask for more information.

 More information about the new Inflation Reduction Act can be found here.
-To best understand how the new Clean Energy Credit might apply to you, talk to your local Jacksonville solar installers.
+Your local Jacksonville solar panel company can answer any questions you have and explain how the new Clean Energy Credit may apply to you.

 State & Local Solar Incentives